testdouble/tiny_type/README.md

 # MiniType

 MiniType is a small runtime type checking system for Ruby.
-MiniType does not require any setup other than installing the gem, and adding `accepts` definitions for your methods.
+MiniType does not require any setup other than installing the gem, and adding `accepts` definitions to your methods.

 ## Quick Start